Washi1337/AsmResolver/docs/peimage/pe-building.rst

 Building Sections
 -----------------

 As discussed in :ref:`pe-file-sections`, the ``PESection`` class represents a single section in the PE file.
 This class exposes a property called ``Contents`` which is of type ``ISegment``.
-A lot of models in AsmResolver implement this interface, and as such, most models can directly be used as the contents of a new section.
+A lot of models in AsmResolver implement this interface, and as such, these models can directly be used as the contents of a new section.

 .. code-block:: csharp